Kaltsoon/nosql/material/3-mongo-operations.md

 2. Delete all the books which have 0 copies

 > [!IMPORTANT]
-> Save the mentioned queries to a file.
+> Exercise 👨‍💻: Save the mentioned two queries to a file.

 ## Embedding data or using references